robovm/robovm-docs/en/advanced-topics/hacking.md

 Great, now you can debug all parts of RoboVM.
 You can also modify the source files while the Eclipse instance is running.
 Changes will be hotswapped automatically (within limits)!

+>NOTE: Make sure to revert changes to `MANIFEST.MF` before you do command line builds via Maven!

 ## Workflow Java Source
 1. Start the Eclipse instance, make sure `ROBOVM_DEV_ROOT` and `robovm.useDebugLibs` are set as described above
 2. Create/import test RoboVM projects as you need them